-Meghan Markle Warned By The Royals; Queen & Prince Charles Irked With Her Confession Of Love For Prince Harry
+Meghan Markle Warned By The Royals: Queen & Prince Charles Irked With Her Confession Of Love For Prince Harry?

 Meghan Markle confirmed that she is dating Prince Harry through an interview with a magazine.
-For the first time, she opened up about her romance with the Prince, but reports stated that the Queen and Prince Charles are not happy with her candidness.
+For the first time, she opened up about her romance with the prince, but reports stated that the Queen and Prince Charles are not happy with her candidness.

-As a result, insiders revealed that The Suits star has been warned by the Royals.
+As a result, insiders revealed that the Suits star has been warned by the royals.
 They want Meghan to refrain from talking about Prince Harry and their relationship in public.

 The American actress admitted that she and Harry are in love via her recent exclusive interview with Vanity Fair.
-The magazine has been published on Sept.
-6 and many were surprised at the article where Meghan declared her love for the prince of her life.
+The magazine was published on September 6, and many were surprised at the article where Meghan declared her love for the prince of her life.

-She gushed about how much the two of them are in love with each other and during the talk, Meghan also referred to Prince Harry as her “boyfriend.”
+She gushed about how much the two of them are in love with each other, and during the talk, Meghan also referred to Prince Harry as her “boyfriend.”
 She further said that she has never been as happy as she is right now.

 “We’re a couple.
 We’re in love,” the actress told the magazine.